khushal-sahni/scraper/README.md

 base_url - required parameter, the website to scrape
 max_pages - max number of pages to scrape, default value is 2
+header requires a static token, you have to set this up in your environment (variable name STATIC_TOKEN)